2raj2raj/bitcoin-educational-content/courses/eco204/en.md

 ![image](assets/fr/044.webp)

 When analyzing the economic trajectory, it is apparent that when high inflation is reached, the value of the monetary mass deteriorates.
 This devaluation leads to several complications, including a shortage of banknotes.
-In this context, arbitrage opportunities arise, particularly with fluctuations in exchange rates.
+In this context, arbitrage opportunities arise, particularly in response to fluctuations in exchange rates.
 As a result, many individuals turn to this arbitrage, investing heavily in tangible assets in anticipation of future currency devaluation that would allow them to repay their debts with a weakened currency.
 This economic environment undermines the appeal of traditional jobs and, consequently, erodes social cohesion.

 In response to this situation, the government imposes draconian regulations, including capital controls.
 It also mandates that merchants accept the national currency and checks.
 Over time, new laws are enacted, expanding the definition of criminal behavior.
 Ultimately, the exchange rate climbs exponentially as the government is willing to exchange its currency, printed at a lower cost, for more robust foreign currencies.